Deep Dive

 (Anichess)

-Overview: This update improved communication within the game and brought back fan-favorite gameplay elements.
-It introduced a central notice board for announcements and returned two tactical spells to active rotation.
+Overview: This update improved communication within the game and reintroduced fan-favorite spells to diversify player strategies.

 (Anichess)